 Lack of a Moral Compass

 All organizations rely to some extent on individuals’ moral compasses to guide behavior in the workplace.
-Moreover, as much as corporations would like to maintain a separation between the personal and professional lives of their employees, the two are linked when it comes to ethical behavior.
+Moreover, as much as corporations would like to maintain a separation between their employees’ personal and professional lives, the two are linked to ethical behavior.
 A pattern of questionable personal lifestyle choices — in areas such as spending or salacious conduct, for example — can indicate an individual’s lack of moral compass.

 Deception and cover-up (concealment) are the hallmarks of white-collar crime.
-A 2010 working paper by the Rock Center for Corporate Governance at Stanford University found that the language used by executives often contains clues to deception.
-Researchers studied the words of executives at companies that later had to restate earnings, a frequent occurrence after fraud detection, and identified some key indicators of possible deception.
+A 2010 working paper by the Rock Center for Corporate Governance at Stanford University found that executives’ language often contains deception clues.
+Researchers studied executives’ words at companies that later had to restate earnings, a frequent occurrence after fraud detection, and identified some key indicators of possible deception.

 After interviewing former Enron CEO Jeffrey Skilling, Dr. Archelle Georgiou summed up the man in a 2010 Fortune magazine article: “Was he arrogant?
 Yes.
 But that’s not a surprise.
 After all, arrogance springs from the same well of confidence that led him to the big chair at Enron.”

-When confidence and pride grow into true arrogance, it can indicate an attitude of superiority and entitlement — and the sense that corporate policies and procedures simply do not personally apply.
+When confidence and pride grow into true arrogance, it can indicate an attitude of superiority and entitlement — and the sense that corporate policies and procedures do not personally apply.
+See the Fraud Pentagon.

 Cleverness and Creativity